ayarotsky/redis-shield/README.md

 [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket)
 to do rate limiting as a native command.

+## Algorithm

+The token bucket algorithm is based on an analogy of a fixed capacity bucket into which tokens are added at a fixed rate.
+When a request is to be checked for conformance to the defined limits, the bucket is inspected to see if it contains sufficient tokens at that time.
+If so, the appropriate number of tokens, e.g. equivalent to the number of HTTP requests, are removed, and the request is passed.

+The request does not conform if there are insufficient tokens in the bucket.

 ## Install

 Clone and build the project from source.